ricopicone/matlab-rico/README.md

 ![copy-directory](images/copy-directory.png)

 Copy it.
-Paste it into the following command.
+In the Command Window, paste it into the following command.

 ```matlab
 addpath(genpath(<toolbox path>))
 ```

-Then lock it in for the future.
+Still in the Command Window, lock it in for the future.

 ```matlab
 savepath